asarkar/txn-stats/README.md

 Instead, we split the given duration for which statistics is required (60 seconds) into smaller windows (buckets), and maintain local statistics for each of these buckets.
 The accuracy of the local statistics depends on the size of the window; smaller ones are more accurate, but it takes longer to aggregate them.
+Larger buckets are likely to have more contentions in a highly concurrent environment.
 Each buckets stores transactions for a slice of time from the epoch; it also has a start timestamp.
 While adding a new transactions, if it falls in a bucket whose timestamp is older than (transaction timestamp - duration), we reset that bucket and set its timestamp to the beginning of the slice corresponding to the transaction being added.

+There are two times that are crucial to this process; the epoch time, which is used to determine the target bucket, and the current time, which is used to determine whether or not the target bucket is outdated and should be reset.

 For example, imagine the epoch is represented by 0, and we want to maintain last 30 seconds statistics.
 If each bucket size is 1 second, we have 30 buckets.
 If we had unlimited number of buckets of size 1, a transaction with timestamp